Judd (engine): XV675

 In an attempt to displace Ford and Cosworth as the only supplier of engines in the Champ Car World Series, Judd proposed a variant of the KV675 for use in the series through an agreement with MG, who would badge the engine.
 The deal did not come to fruition, but the development work performed based on the KV675 to adapt it to Champ Car was transferred to sports car racing.
 The improved engine, known as XV675, retained the 3.4-litre layout but included technology developed from the GV series of engines to increase revs and performance while reducing weight.

 The XV675 debuted in 2004 with mixed success.
 Ray Mallock Ltd. earned the XV675 one of its few successes, winning the LMP2 class at the 2005 24 Hours of Le Mans, but the team later switched to the Advanced Engine Research turbocharged LMP2 engine which had become dominant in the class.
 It was used until 2008.

 DB

 On September 12, 2007, Engine Developments announced their plans for a replacement for the XV675, termed the DB.
 Although it retained the 3.4-litre engine capacity, the unit was entirely new.
 Judd planned to work closely with a top LMP2 team in order to get better testing out of the DB in 2008 before the engine was released to any customers.
-The engine is now found at the back of the numerous Lola B08/80 LMP2 cars in the LMS championship where it competes against the Zyteks and the rare Porsche RS Spyders.
+The engine was found at the back of the numerous Lola B08/80 LMP2 cars in the LMS championship where it competed against the Zyteks and the Porsche RS Spyders.

+HK

+The Judd HK engine, also known as the Judd-BMW HK, was introduced in 2011, in accordance with new regulations set forth by the ACO for engines in the LMP2 class to be based on production engines to lower costs.
+The base of the engine is the 4.0-litre V8, BMW S65, that was fitted to the E90 M3.
+The engine was designated, "HK", after Hiro Kaneda who had died in 2010 and who designed the AIM (GV5.5 S2) V10 engine.
+It appeared in cars such as the Ligier JS P2, Lola B11/40, Lola B12/80, Norma M200P, Oreca 03 and the Pescarolo 01, across multiple series in North America, Europe and Asia.